thesis-perl/perl/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-    Mentor.me helps connect eager students to professional coders in order to foster positive and productive learning experiences.
+    Codify helps connect eager students to professional coders in order to foster positive and productive learning experiences.
 Students are given live coding instruction via webcam and a shared text editor.
 Students can save their work for future reference.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
   "Learning to code has never been easier!"